 An enclosed premises:

-- has a ceiling or roof (including any fixed or movable structures such as awnings) and except for doors, windows or passageways are wholly enclosed on a permanent or temporary basis
+- has a ceiling or roof (including any fixed or movable structures such as awnings).
+They are wholly enclosed on a permanent or temporary basis

-- has permanent openings in the walls which are less than half of the total areas of walls, including other structures which serve the purpose of walls and constitute the perimeter of the premise
+- has permanent openings in the walls which are less than half of the total areas of walls.
+The enclosed area adds to the perimeter of the premises.

-When looking at the area of an opening you do not take into account doors, windows or other fittings that can be open or shut.
+When considering the opening, you do not take into account doors, windows or anything that can be open or shut.
 If an opening or cover can be closed, the 50% rule is used on the basis that the openings are closed.

-Tents, marquees and similar structures are also classified as enclosed premises if they fall within the definition and tent panels will always be counted as being rolled down).
+Tents, marquees and similar structures are also classed as enclosed premises.
+Tent panels will always be counted as being rolled down.

-Remember that smoking shelters may also need planning permission from the Council – contact our planning team for more information.
+You may need planning permission to construct smoking shelters.
+You can contact our Planning team for more information.

-Smoking areas on the highway may need a pavement licence.
-Please contact either our technical services or our licensing team for more information.
+Smoking areas on the highway may need a Pavement licence.
+You can contact our Licensing team for more information.